adithyasingapore/portfolio_1-sql_powerbi/README.md

 # Portfolio Project 1 - SQL and PowerBI - AdventureWorks

 Welcome to my first portfolio project.
-In this data analysis project, I clean the AdventureWorks dataset with SQL, then visualise it as an interactive 3-page dashboard with PowerBI and also export a static version of the dashboard as a PDF.
+In this data cleaning, analysis and visualisation project, I clean the AdventureWorks dataset with SQL, then visualise it as an interactive 3-page dashboard with PowerBI and also export a static version of the dashboard as a PDF.

 **Project Files**